opichon/propel-s3object-behavior/README.md

 ### Key policy

-It is the developer's responsibility to design a policy for generating keys that ensures the uniqueness of such keys on AWS S3, or, if uniqueness is not required, for designing a policy that ensures the consistency of the keys with the set of files stored on AWS S3.
+It is the developer's responsibility to design a policy for generating keys that ensures the uniqueness of such keys on AWS S3, or, if uniqueness is not required, to design a policy that ensures the consistency of the keys with the set of files stored on AWS S3.

 The key is a unique identifyer for a file within an AWS S3 bucket.
-It follows that it must be unique (within that bucket).

 The bucket and key are also stored as properties of the object instance, and persisted to the database in the class table, under the `bucket` and `key` columns.
 (Note that the bucket field may be null, if all objects share the same bucket, and if it is defined elsewhere as a default.)